 Following the March 6, 2017 introduction of H.R.
 1628, the American Health Care Act (AHCA), ITUP’s testimony included an overview of the House Republican-sponsored bill.
-On March 24, 2017, House leadership postponed the vote on the AHCA, leaving the ACA on the books but also leaving its future uncertain.
+Since this blog was originally posted, the House passed the AHCA and sent it to the Senate for consideration.
 (See ITUP’s analysis of the AHCA here.)

 In this ITUP blog, Deborah shares highlights and moving stories from the events she attended.

 Participating in recent legislative forums on emerging threats to federal health reform not only gave me a chance to publicly highlight California’s progress under the ACA, but also the opportunity to hear the first-hand stories of individuals, providers and community members around the state.

 In my decades working on state policy and legislation, I heard many stories about Californians unable to obtain coverage because of health status or inability to afford the premiums.
 With that as backdrop, I was profoundly moved to hear the difference the ACA made in people’s access to care and coverage.
 Witnesses shared story after story about how coverage under the ACA changed, and saved, lives.
 What I heard clarified for me the importance of protecting California’s gains and continuing to improve access, care and health in the state.

 Here are a few highlights of the testimony provided by consumers.